sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-03.md

 ## Additional considerations

+- Your team should decide on a resource naming convention.
+Some potentional resource naming conventions can be found on appwiki here: [resource naming conventions](https://gotocloud.xom.cloud/cloudwiki/docs/admin/naming-conventions.html)
 - Creating resources in the Azure portal is a great starting place and an awesome learning tool.
 However, it is not entirely suited for a production environment.
 What are some other tools that could be used if/when this solution were to evolve?
 - Even in a dev environment, production (or production-like) data can easily become exposed to the public internet.
 What are some considerations that would be useful when working in the ExxonMobil environment?
   - https://goto/cloudcontrols